Salty, tart and with a bit of a bite, these Sumac onions tick all the boxes, and are a ridiculously simple side salad you need to try your hands at.

 What's So Great About the Recipe?

-What I love the most about this recipe is the fact that it comes together so easily.
 It literally takes 5 minutes of prep time, and is a delicious and flavorful side that everyone will love!

 See recipe card for quantities.

-How to Make the Sumac Onions
+How to Make the Marinated Sumac Onions

-Top the onions with the sumac, olive oil, salt, chopped coriander leaves, lemon juice and chili flakes.
+Step 1: Peel and slice the onions and place them in a bowl.
+Top the thinly sliced onions with the Sumac, olive oil, salt, chopped coriander leaves, lemon juice, and chili flakes.

+Step 2: Mix everything together well and refrigerate for an hour, or at least for a few minutes.
 Serve with your favorite Middle Eastern foods, or just as a side salad.

 Substitutions

-- If you don’t have red onions, you can use white or yellow onions too.
+- If you don’t have red onions, you can use white onions or yellow onions too.
 Red onions tend to have a nice, bright color that complements the other ingredients beautifully, which is why it is the best choice for this recipe.

 - Apple cider vinegar can be a wonderful alternative to lemon juice for this recipe.
 It lends the salad that nice sourness you’re looking for, and is super healthy too.